dariabokareva/python-vk-chatbot/README.md

-# Chatbot for vk and instagram with Python
+# Chatbot for vk and with Python
 *Python 3.6*